aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textstriketype/_index.md

 ```

 A double strikethrough applied on the text.
+Only works for the text of the shapes or charts.

 ### NONE {#NONE}
 ```